cirosantilli/latex-cheat/README.md

     If you are doing it interactively, downloading via torrent which may be much faster (15 minutes vs 4 hours).

--   a package manager.
+-   a distribution package manager.
 Easiest method, but on Ubuntu, installs 2009 version, which is too outdated.

     `texlive-full` is the name of the Ubuntu repo for the TeX Live distro which contains the most packages.